bactopia/bactopia.github.io/docs/usage-complete.md

 ---------------------------------------------
 Typical pipeline command:

-  bactopia --fastqs samples.txt --datasets datasets/ --species 'Staphylococcus aureus' -profile singularity
+  bactopia --fastqs samples.txt --datasets datasets/ --species 'Staphylococcus aureus'

 Required Parameters
   ### For Procesessing Multiple Samples
-  --fastqs                            [string]  A FOFN with sample names and paths to FASTQ/FASTAs to process
+  --fastqs                      [string]  A FOFN with sample names and paths to
+                                            FASTQ/FASTAs to process

   ### For Processing A Single Sample
-  --R1                                [string]  First set of compressed (gzip) paired-end FASTQ reads
+  --R1                          [string]  First set of compressed (gzip) paired-end
-                                                    (requires --R2 and --sample) --R2                                [string]  Second set of compressed (gzip) paired-end FASTQ reads (requires --R1 and --sample) --SE                                [string]  Compressed (gzip) single-end FASTQ reads  (requires --sample) --ont                               [boolean] Treat `--SE` as long reads for analysis. (requires --sample) --hybrid                            [boolean] Treat `--SE` as long reads for hybrid assembly.
+                                            FASTQ reads (requires --R2 and --sample) --R2                          [string]  Second set of compressed (gzip) paired-end FASTQ reads (requires --R1 and --sample) --SE                          [string]  Compressed (gzip) single-end FASTQ reads (requires --sample) --ont                         [boolean] Treat `--SE` as long reads for analysis.
+                                            (requires --sample)
+  --hybrid                      [boolean] Treat `--SE` as long reads for hybrid assembly.
                                             (requires --R1, --R2, --SE and --sample)
   --sample                      [string]  Sample name to use for the input sequences

   ### For Downloading from SRA/ENA or NCBI Assembly
   **Note: Downloaded assemblies will have error free Illumina reads simulated for processing.**
-  --accessions                        [string]  A file containing ENA/SRA Experiment accessions or NCBI Assembly
+  --accessions                  [string]  A file containing ENA/SRA Experiment accessions
-                                                    accessions to processed
-  --accession                         [string]  Sample name to use for the input sequences
+                                            or NCBI Assembly accessions to processed --accession                   [string]  Sample name to use for the input sequences

   ### For Processing an Assembly
   **Note: Assemblies will have error free Illumina reads simulated for processing.**
-  --assembly                          [string]  A assembled genome in compressed FASTA format. (requires --sample)
+  --assembly                    [string]  A assembled genome in compressed FASTA format.
+                                            (requires --sample)
 ```

 ## Dataset Parameters